blackmaskexe/github-foundations/02 - GitHub/99 - (Specifics) GitHub Foundations Certification/24-Authenticaiton and Security/07 - Security Tab Features and Options.md

 - you see the vulnerabilities, policies etc in here if you are not the owner

 ## Security Policy:
-- create a md file taht explains how security vulnerabilities should be reported
+- create a md file that explains how security vulnerabilities should be reported

 ## Security Advisories:
 - privately discuss, fix, and publish information about security vulnerabilities in your public repository